Bang Rak penthouse terrace at sunset with an infinity plunge pool, Big Buddha Bay view and glass railings overlooking the Gulf of Thailand.

 Premium Features

-• Top-floor penthouse positioning: 60sqm private terrace with infinity plunge pool, Big Buddha Bay sunset views, 8-minute walk to Big Buddha Beach, 12-minute walk to Fisherman's Village.
+• Top-floor position with a roughly 60 sq m private terrace and infinity plunge pool, a Big Buddha Bay sunset outlook, an 8-minute walk to Big Buddha Beach and about 12 minutes to Fisherman's Village.

 Lifestyle & Location

-Bang Rak sits at the heart of Samui's northern development corridor, where the Bophut Hills slope down to meet the Gulf, creating a concentrated zone of low-rise condominiums and penthouses with commanding sea views.
-The Crypto Gateway development occupies the top floor of a six-story structure—modern tropical architecture with floor-to-ceiling glazing that opens to a 60-square-meter private terrace and infinity plunge pool overlooking the Big Buddha Bay anchorage.
-The photograph captures the evening proposition: the sun setting over the Gulf, the terrace extending toward the water, and the Big Buddha statue visible on the distant headland.
-This is penthouse living in Samui's most supply-constrained asset class—Foreign Quota condominiums where only 49% of units may be foreign-owned, creating artificial scarcity that drives faster price appreciation than the villa market.
-The location offers walkable access to Fisherman's Village (12 minutes) and Big Buddha Beach (8 minutes), with Samui International Airport 10 minutes south via the coastal road.
-The engineering is straightforward—concrete-frame construction, flat roof with proper drainage, and cross-ventilation that minimizes afternoon heat gain.
-Unlike hillside villas, there's no retaining wall maintenance, no generator dependency, and no 316L hardware requirements; the salt air is moderated by elevation and distance from the surf line.
-The trade-off is vertical living: shared walls, building management governance, and the Foreign Quota constraint that requires immediate action when units become available—buildings in this corridor exhaust their foreign allocation 18–24 months faster than historical absorption rates.
+Bang Rak sits in Samui's northern development corridor, where the Bophut hills slope down to meet the Gulf and a concentrated band of low-rise condominiums and penthouses looks out over the water.
+This is a representative top-floor penthouse in a six-storey building — modern tropical architecture with floor-to-ceiling glazing opening onto a roughly 60-square-metre private terrace and an infinity plunge pool above the Big Buddha Bay anchorage.
+(Treat the specific building and styling here as representative of the segment rather than a particular contracted offer.)
+The hero image captures the evening proposition: the sun setting over the Gulf, the terrace reaching toward the water, and the Big Buddha on the distant headland.
+It is penthouse living in Samui's most supply-constrained format — foreign-quota condominiums, where no more than 49% of a building's unit area can be foreign-owned, and where low-rise zoning keeps new freehold stock scarce.
+The location is walkable: about 12 minutes to Fisherman's Village and 8 minutes to Big Buddha Beach, with Samui International Airport roughly 10 minutes south along the coastal road.
+The engineering is straightforward — concrete-frame construction, a flat roof with proper drainage, and cross-ventilation that limits afternoon heat gain.
+Unlike a hillside villa, there is no retaining-wall maintenance, no generator dependence and no need for marine-grade hardware throughout, because the elevation and distance from the surf line moderate the salt air.
+The trade-offs are the usual ones for vertical living: shared walls, building-management governance, and the foreign-quota constraint — which is why confirming the building's remaining foreign allocation before you commit matters more here than almost anywhere else on the island.